Ensembl/ensembl-website-help-and-docs/README.md

+# Introduction

 This is a quick-and-dirty prototype of a help and documentation system for Ensembl, in which the content is stored in plain-text files.

-When evaluating it, please keep in mind that it is a prototype and that almost anything about it can be changed to make it more usable.
+When evaluating it, please keep in mind that it is a very early prototype and that almost anything about it can be changed to make it more usable.

+_**Note:** This repository currently contains both the documentation files and the code that transforms them into the format usable by Ensembl client.
+If this prototype is accepted as the preferred way of maintaining documentation, we will likely split the repository into two, one containing only documentation files, and the other containing the code that consumes and transforms them._

 # How to author content
 The prototype can handle two types of content: articles and videos.
 All content should be stored as markdown files in the `docs/article` or `docs/video` folder.

 # How to integrate images into content
-Save image files to the `images` folder and then add links to them in the body of markdown files, starting the path from the root of the project.
+Save image files to the `images` folder, and then add links to them in the body of appropriate markdown files, starting the path from the root of the project.

 Example: `![alt text](/images/path/to/file)` (I believe the alt text block can be empty: `![](/images/path/to/file)`).